University of Michigan

 To help meet its project goals, University of Michigan used online distance training and communication strategies.

-Other NACI-funded projects that used CMCD-type approaches are:
+Other NACI-funded projects using CMCD-type approaches are: